railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

    *Project Dashboard*

 Users' home pages are automatically reassigned during the creation or upgrading of a database.
-It's usual to assign a dashboard to someone's home page but any Open ERP screen can be assigned to the home page of any user.
+It is usual to assign a dashboard to someone's home page but any Open ERP screen can be assigned to the home page of any user.